-The Emirate has many educational institutions, which ensures a continuous supply of fresh graduates who have learned the latest knowledge in engineering, science and technology and other skills that support economic growth.
+The Emirate has many educational institutions, which ensure a continuous supply of fresh graduates who have learned the latest knowledge in engineering, science, technology, and other skills that support economic growth.

-Ajman is the smallest of the seven Emirates, covering 259 square kilometres, about 0.3% of the UAE's main landmass.
-Ajman has a few sandy beaches but is mainly characterised by the rugged Hajjar mountain range.
+Ajman is the smallest of the seven Emirates, covering 259 square kilometres, about 0.3% of the UAE's mainland.
+Ajman has a few sandy beaches but is mainly characterized by the rugged Hajjar mountain range.
 Although Ajman city is modern and provides up-to-date services and facilities, it reflects traditional charm.

 Umm Al Quwain